The Sun's Supergranulation: Observational characterization

 \subsubsection{Supergranulation and flows in active regions}

-Proceeding along the description of the interactions between supergranulation and magnetic fields, one may also consider the properties of surface flows at scales comparable to supergranulation within active regions and in the vicinity of sunspots.
-The reason for this is twofold.
-First, we may wonder how the supergranulation pattern evolves locally during the formation or decay of an active region.
-Second, the properties of flows around sunspots may give us some hints of the effect of strong magnetic flux concentrations on the flow dynamics in the quiet photosphere.
+Let us finally consider the properties of surface flows at scales comparable to supergranulation within active regions and in the vicinity of sunspots.
+The reason for doing this is two-fold.
+First, we may wonder how supergranulation evolves locally during the formation or decay of an active region.
+Second, the properties of flows around sunspots may give us some hints of the effect of strong magnetic flux concentrations on the flow dynamics in the quiet Sun.

-As far as the first point is concerned, the information is fairly scarce at the moment. \cite{R_etal10} recently reported the disappearance of the supergranulation spectral peak in the kinetic energy power spectrum of solar convection during the emergence of two magnetic pores.
+Information regarding the first point remains scarce. \cite{R_etal10} reported the disappearance of the supergranulation spectral peak in the kinetic energy power spectrum of solar convection during the emergence of two magnetic pores.
 While the pores (of a size comparable to that of a granule) are emerging, the supergranulation flow becomes very weak just like if the surrounding magnetic flux associated with the pores had a significant impact on the flow.
 A related observation by \cite{hindman09} shows that the fairly regular tiling of the surface of the quiet Sun associated with supergranulation is somewhat disorganised and washed away within magnetic active regions.

-On the second point, many studies in the past have focused on the detection and characterisation of intrinsic flows associated with sunspot regions (see \cite{solanki03} and \cite{thomas08} for exhaustive descriptions of sunspot structure and dynamics) and significant observational progress has been made on this problem in recent years thanks to local helioseismology \citep{lindsey96,gizon00,zhao01,haber01,braun03,haber04,zhao04,zhao09,hindman09}.
-The general picture that has progressively emerged is the following \cite[see][and Figure~\ref{figure:active}]{hindman09}: an annular outflow called the moat flow \citep{sheeley69} is observed at the surface, close to the sunspot.
+As far as the second point is concerned, many studies in the past have focused on the detection and characterisation of intrinsic flows associated with sunspot regions (see \citealp{solanki03} and \citealp{thomas08} for exhaustive descriptions of sunspot structure and dynamics) and significant observational progress has been made on this problem in recent years thanks to local helioseismology \citep{lindsey96,gizon00,zhao01,haber01,braun03,haber04,zhao04,zhao10,hindman09,komm_etal11,komm_etal12,kosovichev12,jain_etal16,loptien_etal17}.
+The general picture seems to be as follows \citep[][but see also \cite{degrave14b} for a discussion of the possible limitations of helioseismic techniques in sunspots]{hindman09}: an annular outflow called the moat flow \citep{sheeley69} is observed at the surface, close to the sunspot.
 There is a corresponding return flow at depths smaller than 2~Mm, so the moat circulation is fairly shallow.
-In contrast, further away from the sunspot umbra, larger-scale circulations characterised by a surface inflow and a deep ($> 10$~Mm) outflow are inferred from helioseismic inversions.
+In contrast, further away from the sunspot umbra, larger-scale circulations characterized by a surface inflow and a deep ($> 10$~Mm) outflow are inferred from helioseismic inversions.